 We attracted supporters and consultants from across Australia, including Eco Logical Australia, EcoGeoSpatial, and Ground Truth.
-Volunteers from PricewaterhouseCoopers (PwC) made valuable contributions to national planning, and valuable relationships were established with Greenfleet in Victoria and the iconic environmental group, Trees for Life in South Australia.
+A team of volunteers from one of Australia's premier accounting firms made valuable contributions to national planning, and strategic alliances were established with key environmental partners in Victoria and South Australia.

 Focusing on Melbourne